 US economy grows 2.1% in summer quarter

-The 2.1 percent growth was in line with economists expectations
+Expansion was in line with economists' expectations

-The U.S. economy grew as expected in the three months through September, according to new data published by the Commerce Department on Friday morning.
-Stock futures continued to point to a slightly higher open following the release.
+The U.S. economy grew as expected in the three months through September, according to new data published Friday morning that kept stock futures pointing to a slightly higher open.

 Continue Reading Below

-Gross domestic product increased at a 2.1 percent annualized rate in the third quarter, matching the expectations of economists surveyed by Refinitiv.
+Gross domestic product increased at a 2.1 percent annualized rate in the third quarter, the Commerce Department said, matching the expectations of economists surveyed by Refinitiv.
 The reading was unchanged from the second estimate, which was published last month.
-The initial reading, released in October, showed growth of 1.9 percent.
+The initial reading, in October, showed growth of 1.9 percent, compared with 2 percent in the previous period.

-The U.S. economy grew at a 2 percent annualized rate in the second quarter.

-Friday's report had upward revisions to personal consumption expenditures and nonresidential fixed income investment, which were offset by a drop in private inventory investment.
+Friday's report had upward revisions to personal consumption expenditures and nonresidential fixed-income investment, which were offset by a drop in private inventory investment.

 CLICK HERE TO READ MORE ON FOX BUSINESS

-Investors will get their first look at 2019 fourth-quarter GDP and 2019 annual GDP when the Commerce Department releases the reports on Jan.
+Investors will get their first look at GDP trends in the fourth quarter and for all of 2019 when the Commerce Department releases its next reports on Jan.
 30, 2020.